 - A great send-off: Bubbles, rice, confetti or sparklers, the send-off moment is brilliant and full of love, so be sure you choose your favorite from the end of the day to cap off a great album.

 Your wedding was the best day of your life, filled with all the people you love the most, so don’t be surprised when you find the job of editing down your cornucopia of great wedding photos to just 50 images or so excruciatingly difficult.
 Call on your superior prioritizing skills (honed after months of wedding planning, no doubt) to really pick the best of the best wedding photos for your album.
 Don’t worry if some photos of dear loved ones, or fun moments are left out—you can order these as single prints if you really love them, but they don’t fit into your wedding album.

 In a digital world, making an analog wedding album means you’ve got lots of options.
-Select an online company that specializes in creating wedding albums, a more general online photo album maker or purchase a traditional wedding photo album from a crafts store to turn into an album that you’ll fully customize.
+Select an online company that specializes in creating the best wedding photo albums, a more general online photo album maker, or purchase a traditional wedding photo album from a crafts store to turn into an album that you’ll fully customize.

 Whichever route you choose, you’ll want to consider how you want the final product to look.
 There are many decisions to make at this stage, including the color and material of the album cover.
 Some wedding albums looks more like coffee table photo books, with one or more high-quality images splashed across the front, while others will look more like hardcover reference book in a solid, muted color, typically with your name and wedding date engraved somewhere on the front cover.
 You might also consider a softcover wedding album, which will also allow for your images to grace the cover.

 All of these cosmetic details should be reflective of your wedding.
 A more bohemian, airy wedding might call for a lighter wedding album color and a softer material.
 A traditional, black-tie ceremony would be best memorialized with a firmer cover and a more substantial shade.

 6. Consider creating smaller albums for family.